 PUMA Thunder Spectra

-As a follow up to Balenciaga’s now-ubiquitous (and extremely bulbous) Triple S sneaker, the brand introduced its new athletic sneaker, the Track, during the fashion house’s Fall/Winter 2018 runway show.
-Another design from the mind of artistic director Demna Gvasalia, the Track features hiking and running performance elements, with a heavily treaded outsole.
-The super technical design was offset by a series of popping colorways that mixed bright greens and oranges, while a trusty all-black colorway was also included in the mix.
+Following up the ubiquitous Triple S, Balenciaga’s new athletic sneaker, the Track, first appeared at the fashion house’s FW18 runway show.
+Another attention-grabbing design from the mind of artistic director Demna Gvasalia, the Track features hiking and running performance elements, with a heavily treaded outsole.